morleym/furtive-handbook/docs/objectives.md

 For that last part, you'll need to quickly and confidently speak to how different formats suit (or don't suit) different goals.
 For example, round-robin has an entirely predetermined set of matches you can re-arrange while Swiss has you flying blind, hour by hour.
-Round-robin scales linearly with competitors while Swiss scales logarithmically.
+Round-robin scales linearly with competitors (balloons quickly) while Swiss scales logarithmically (can handle +++ competitors with little additional time).
+What would Comp Ops think of each?
+What would Broadcast think of each?

 This handbook will try to appeal to the general wants of different stakeholders for each format, but your exact needs may differ.
 Use this as a jumping-off point, and work towards the best solutions for your project.